-Message Full Name Description FERR Framing Bit Error Framing bit error occurred at HLU T1 input.
-FRM xxxx Frame: SF, ESF, UNFR, or NONE Defines the type of frame pattern being received from the DSX-1: SuperFrame (SF), Extended SuperFrame (ESF), Unframed (UNFR), or NONE.
+Message Full Name Description DS0 DS0 Blocked Channels Indicates status of DSO blocked channels.
+NONE indicates no channels are blocked.
+BLK indicates some channels are blocked.
+FERR Framing Bit Error Framing bit error occurred at HLU T1 input.
+FRM xxxx Frame: SF, ESF, UNFR, NONE Defines the type of frame pattern being received from the DSX-1: SuperFrame (SF), Extended SuperFrame (ESF), Unframed (UNFR), or NONE.
 Displayed during System Settings review mode.
 H1ES or H2ES HDSL CRC Error Channel 1 or Channel 2 HDSL Loop 1 or Loop 2 CRC error. n HDU Number of Doublers This message indicates the number (n) of doublers in the circuit.
-INSL, then xxDB Maximum Insertion Loss The Maximum Insertion Loss message (INSL) appears followed by $xxDB$, where xx is the maximum insertion in dB of all spans and loops.
-LBPV Local Bipolar Violation A bipolar violation has been received at the T1 input to the HLU-388.
-LIST xxxx HLU-388 List Number The software list number appears during the System Settings review mode.
+INSL, then xxDB Maximum Insertion Loss The maximum Insertion Loss message (INSL) appears followed by xxDB, where xx is the maximum insertion in dB of all spans and loops.
+LBPV Local Bipolar Violation A bipolar violation has been received at the T1 input to the HLU-231.
+LIST xxxx HLU-231 List Number The software list number (xxxx) appears during the System Settings review mode.
 Press the MODE button for 3 seconds to display the list number.
 MNGD Managed The HLU is under control of the HMU-319 network management unit.
-In this state, the front-panel craft port is disabled.
+In this state, the front-panel craft port and push buttons are disabled.
 PWR FEED GND Power Feed Ground One of the HDSL loops has been grounded.
 PWR FEED ON Power Feed On Indicates that the HDSL loops are not grounded or shorted.
 PWR FEED OFF Power Feed Off HDSL span power has been turned off by setting the PWFD option to DIS, or HDSL span power has been turned off by use of the A1LB/A2LB/A5LB Intelligent Office Repeater (IOR) Power Down code.
-PWR FEED SHRT Power Feed Short Indicates a short between the two HDSL pairs.
+PWRF SHRT Power Feed Short Indicates a short between the two HDSL pairs.
 This same message can occur with an HRU that is drawing the correct amount of power over good cable pairs but cannot communicate with the HLU.
 SELF TEST Self Test The HLU is in a self-test mode.
 This occurs every power On/Off cycle.
-SIG1 or SIG 2 Signal 1 or Signal 2 The transceivers of the HLU and the HRU, or first doubler, are trying to establish contact with each other on Loop 1 or Loop 2 of Span 1.
-S n L1 or S n L2 Signal n Loop 1 or Loop 2 The transceivers of the first doubler and either the HRU or second doubler are trying to establish contact with each other on Loop 1 or Loop 2 of Span n .
+SIG1 or SIG2 Signal 1 or Signal 2 The transceivers of the HLU and HRU or first doubler are trying to establish contact with each other on Loop 1 or Loop 2 of Span 1.
+S n L1 or S n L2 Signal n Loop 1 or Loop 2 The transceivers of the two devices on Span n are trying to establish contact with each other on Loop 1 or Loop 2, where n is the number of the span.
 TLOS Transmit Loss of Signal DSX-1 signal is looped back to the DSX-1 interface at the HRU.
 HRU is in a logic loopback state caused by a loss of its DS1 input from the CI, if enabled at the HRU by its TLOS switch option.
-VER xxxx HLU-388 Version Number The software version number (xxxx) appears during the System Settings review mode.
+VER xxxx HLU-231 Version Number The software version number (xxxx) appears during the System Settings review mode.
 Press the MODE button for 3 seconds to display the software version.

-Installation 150-388-155-02, Revision 02
+Installation 150-231-185-05, Revision 05